Unusual accent of the exciting landscape around the Mawsynram village (by the way – possible wettest place on Earth) is

 Cave has formed in calcareous sandstone.
 Especially impressive is the entrance chamber, which is only 4 m high at the center but up to 50 m wide.

 Well visible in the center of this hall is a pair of stalactite and approximately 1 m tall stalagmite below it.

-At the east wall of entrance chamber runs a small stream, which leads into a side passage, which after some 40 m ends in boulders.
+At the east wall of the entrance chamber runs a small stream, which leads into a side passage, which after some 40 m ends in boulders.
 There are several more side passages.

 The impressive pair of cave formations have turned this cave into a sacred shrine for Hindu and flocks of religious tourists are appearing here.
 Tourism authorities hope to get more profit out of it and even want to rename the cave into Shiva Linga Cave.